A Super City train has arrived at Praha hl,n

 Not totally unusual, as many large European stations have maximised the retail opportunities, but at the central station in Prague, the distinction between mall and station is particularly blurred.

-Five Things Particularly Worth Knowing About Praha hl.n:
+Six Things Particularly Worth Knowing About Praha hl.n:

 (1) Praha / Prague /Prag has multiple main line railway stations, but this station, Praha hl.n, is the only station in the city which all of the long distance trains to/from the Czech capital call at, though many of them also call at other stations in the city.

-(2) Therefore, if you're heading TO the city centre and your train calls first at one of the other large stations in the city; Praha-Holešovice or Praha-Smíchov, then the best option is usually to leave the train at these stations.
+(2) Therefore, if you're heading TO the city centre and your train calls first at one of the other large stations in the city; Praha-Holešovice or Praha-Smíchov, then the best option is usually to leave the train at those stations.

-You'll have an easier and faster journey, rather than remaining on the train until it arrives at this station; Praha hl.n.
+You'll have an easier and faster journey, rather than remaining on the train until it arrives at this station, Praha hl.n.

-(3) The main ticket office at Praha hl.n. is at street level, but the passage that leads from the shopping centre to the platforms/nastupiste is at an upper level.
+(6) The main ticket office at Praha hl.n. is at street level, but the passage that leads from the shopping centre to the platforms/nastupiste is at an upper level.

 Slopes/and lifts link the ticket office with the access to the trains.

-(4) You can pay with euros when booking tickets at any of the ticket desks in the station.
+You can pay with euros when booking tickets at any of the ticket desks in the station.

 Initially there is little to indicate that you are in a station at all.

-Slopes, steps and lifts link the different levels in the building; there is step free access from the ticket office to the passage way which leads to the platforms/tracks.
+Slopes, steps and lifts link the different levels in the building; There is step free access from the ticket office to the passage way which leads to the platforms/tracks.

 What can add to the confusion is that you can’t see the trains from most of the building until the last moment, when you ascend up to the platforms/tracks.